moniafavaro/journi/README.md

 First group project, 3 people, with GA.

-Designed a social media where people can share their trips with an online community which incorpates maps and ratings.
+Designed a social media where people can share their trips with an online community which incorporates maps and ratings.
 This app was heavily inspired by other social media platforms.

 Timeframe: 1 week.